Protease: Animals

 Proteases are used throughout an organism for various metabolic processes.
-Acid proteases secreted into the stomach (such as pepsin) and serine proteases present in the duodenum (trypsin and chymotrypsin) enable us to digest the protein in food.
+Acid proteases secreted into the stomach (such as pepsin) and serine proteases present in the duodenum (trypsin and chymotrypsin) enable the digestion of protein in food.
 Proteases present in blood serum (thrombin, plasmin, Hageman factor, etc.) play an important role in blood-clotting, as well as lysis of the clots, and the correct action of the immune system.
 Other proteases are present in leukocytes (elastase, cathepsin G) and play several different roles in metabolic control.
 Some snake venoms are also proteases, such as pit viper haemotoxin and interfere with the victim's blood clotting cascade.
 Proteases determine the lifetime of other proteins playing important physiological roles like hormones, antibodies, or other enzymes.
 This is one of the fastest "switching on" and "switching off" regulatory mechanisms in the physiology of an organism.

 By a complex cooperative action, proteases can catalyze cascade reactions, which result in rapid and efficient amplification of an organism's response to a physiological signal.